-I talk to all kinds of current and new Netrepreneurs every week.
+I’ve been speaking with all kinds of current and new Netrepreneurs almost daily.
 Very often they want to get to the bottom line — what is the easiest way to profit online — simple non-complicated advice, please.
 “I want to make money!”
 Shortly after that statement comes “…without spending a lot of money.”
 Sigh…

-If only it were that “one thing”.
 Every business model and market has different demands and requirements.
 Depending on the saturation, competition, potential available market — what you have to do and spend is almost unique to every new site.
 What is a common thread is the hesitancy that by investing in WordPress today, they will have to reinvest in the latest greatest new thing down the road.
 I get that.
-Money is tight for everyone.
+The only thing consistent about online is change.

 Here you go!